Conmen using increasingly sophisticated AI to scam people online, MPs told

 Deep fakes have emerged too, she said, which are highly realistic videos or images that have been generated by AI.

-Ms Rowe, from Canterbury, Kent, told the committee: “We’ve moved to deepfakes which are far more convincing.
+Ms Rowe told the committee: “We’ve moved to deepfakes which are far more convincing.

 “Now, I’m getting AI voice cloning.
 I’ve just had a victim send me the first one to listen to and I was shocked at how good it was.